BOBWEGNER Autobiography Link here (1921-2005)

 Cutty Sark, (Scratch-built Wooden Model)

-Include dimensions aa" x bb" x cc" Of all Bob's models this is the one I consider his masterpiece and no doubt how I ended up with it.
-Unpainted is has a classic blonde-on-blonde sculptural appearance.
-When I asked why he never painted it he replied "it just didn't seem to need it".
+Include dimensions aa" x bb" x cc" Of all Bob's models this is the one I consider his masterpiece and I was extemely fortunate when he gifted it to me.
+After it's original construction, he left it unpainted that resulted in a classic blonde-on-blonde sculptural appearance.
+When I asked why he never painted it, he replied "it just didn't seem to need it".

 "Sloppy Joes" Bar in Havana Cuba

 Bob and Squadon members on R&R at the infamous "Hungry Joes" Bar in Havana Cuba.
-A classic image, complete with 'the propped glass of champagne' for each member in the photo.
+A classic image, complete with a group toast and glass of champagne for each member in the photo.

 'Prissie'

 Prissie (a Palmeranian mix) was the only family pet I remember growing up.
 We had her during his assigment in Zaragoza, Spain.
-Bob always had a knack for nicknames and Prissie was 'effectionately' known as 'Shoebox'.
-In a sidenote, my brother David and I were know as meathead and meathook.
+Bob always had a knack for nicknames and Prissie was dubbed 'Shoebox' by Bob.

 Shark Sculptures (1 of 3)